 Research on Sand Dunes in the Sibley School

-This work, which is sponsored by the Qatar National Research Foundation, is a collaboration with the Weill-Cornell Medicine Qatar, Richer Environments, the Biotechnology Centre of the Qatar Ministry of Environment, Maersk Oil in Qatar, the Ecole Polytechnique Federale de Lausanne, Tencate Geosynthetics, the Universite de Rennes, the Universite de Nantes, the Laboratoire 3SR of the Universite de Grenoble, DAMTP at the University of Cambridge, the LGPM laboratory of the Ecole Centrale de Paris, and the Faculte des Sciences de Nouakchott.
-So far, we have carried out measurements in the Sahara desert on barchan sand dunes in Mauritania, and in Qatar.
+This work, which was sponsored by the Qatar National Research Foundation, brought together the Weill-Cornell Medicine Qatar, Richer Environments, the Biotechnology Centre of the Qatar Ministry of Environment, Maersk Oil in Qatar, the Ecole Polytechnique Federale de Lausanne, Tencate Geosynthetics, the Universite de Rennes, the Universite de Nantes, the Laboratoire 3SR of the Universite de Grenoble, DAMTP at the University of Cambridge, the LGPM laboratory of the Ecole Centrale de Paris, and the Faculte des Sciences de Nouakchott.
+We carried out measurements in the Sahara desert on barchan sand dunes in Mauritania, and in Qatar.

-motivation is to work against desertification by stabilizing sand dune
+motivation was to work against desertification by stabilizing sand dune

 with microbiological means.
-The context of what we are trying to
+The context of what we tried to

-accomplish is aptly articulated by inspirational TED talks by Magnus Larsson and Allan Savory.
+accomplish was aptly articulated by inspirational TED talks by Magnus Larsson and Allan Savory.

-In general, our project has looked at moisture and heat inside sand
+In general, our project looked at moisture and heat inside sand

 dunes, toward understanding how microbes and higher animals survive in